stanfordroboticsclub/Pupper/docs/index.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/NIjodHA78UE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
     </div>

-As the user, you can control how the robot moves and where it goes with a gamepad controller.
-An onboard Raspberry Pi receives your commands and orchestrates the movements of its servo motors, three per leg, to move the feet and body to the right places.
+The robot's brain is a Raspberry Pi 4 computer, which receives commands from a wireless PS4 controller and controls the servo motors, three per leg, to move the feet and body to the right places.

 The robot is designed to be "hacked" -- we want you to be able to adjust and expand the robot's behaviors to your heart's content.